reevesj191/Panda_Tool_Use_ABM/README.md

 ## Requirements and Dependencies

-Running the model requries a fair amount of RAM.
-This is particularly the case when using the parallel processing option in behavior space.
-There is a memory_safe option that can be defined which will cut down on the amount of RAM any single iteration of the model will use.
-Even with this option set to true it is still RAM intensive.

-Make sure the following python libraries are installed.

-1. Mesa
-2. Numpy
-3. Pandas
+This model was developed using python 3.8.10 using the python agent-based modeling framework mesa.
+Be sure to  install the python library mesa prior to running this model.
+All other dependencies come with python 3.8 when it is installed or will be installed when you install mesa.

+Alternatively, you can set up python to use the virtual environment panda_venv. "panda_venv" is a virtual environment that contains the version of python and libraries that were used to develop the model.

-## Running a single Model
+## Running a single instance of the model

-To be written.
-I will provide this code soon.

-In the meantime, a nice example for how to write the code to run a single iteration of the model can be found the the MESA website.
+### Visualization.py

 ## Running parameter sweeps